Study designs in adult HSCT patients

 • Grade 2 or greater graft-versus-host disease (GVHD), requiring systemic corticosteroids

-Prophylaxis from Week 14 (~100 days) through Week 28 (~200 days) post-HSCT
+Prophylaxis from Week 14 (~100 days) through Week 28 (~200 days) post-HSCT in adults

-The efficacy of extending PREVYMIS prophylaxis from Week 14 (~100 days) through Week 28 (~200 days) post-HSCT in patients at risk for late CMV infection and disease was assessed in a multicenter, double-blind, placebo-controlled Phase 3 trial in adult CMV-seropositive recipients [R+] of an allogeneic HSCT.
+The efficacy of extending PREVYMIS prophylaxis from Week 14 (~100 days) through Week 28 (~200 days) post-HSCT in adult patients at risk for late CMV infection and disease was assessed in a multicenter, double-blind, placebo-controlled Phase 3 trial in adult CMV-seropositive recipients [R+] of an allogeneic HSCT.
 Eligible subjects who completed PREVYMIS prophylaxis through ~100 days post-HSCT were randomized (2:1) to receive PREVYMIS or placebo from Week 14 through Week 28 post-HSCT.

 Study Design of PREVYMIS® (letermovir) for Cytomegalovirus (CMV) Prophylaxis in Adult Allogeneic HSCT Recipients From Week 14 Through Week 28 Post-HSCT